-Shari is an active member in professional organizations including National Council of Teachers of English, International Reading Association, and the state level affiliates.
+Shari is an active member in professional organizations, including the National Council of Teachers of English, the International Reading Association, and the state-level affiliates.
 She is a frequent presenter at conferences sponsored by these organizations.
-She is the author of a collection of literacy coaching tools along with Roberta Buhle and Camille Blachowicz entitled Effective Literacy Coaching: Building Expertise and a Culture of Literacy.
+She is the author of a collection of literacy coaching tools along with Roberta Buhle and Camille Blachowicz titled Effective Literacy Coaching: Building Expertise and a Culture of Literacy.
 Her writing for Choice Literacy focuses on literacy coaching and things she learns from teachers and children in classrooms.

 Most Recent Content

 Shari Frost shares ways teachers can show that they “see” and appreciate each student every single day.

 Shari Frost shares her favorite graphic novel adaptations for the middle grades.

 Shari Frost finds that the issues students may be dealing with in some children’s books can be overwhelming.
 She shares some of her favorite books for grappling with one troubling topic at a time.

 Shari Frost explains why the simple act of “seeing” students can have such a potent effect in building a community of learners.

 Journals?
 Writers’ Notebooks?
 Shari Frost shares tips and strategies for explaining the difference between the two for teachers, as well as professional development resources.